leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 ## Synchronization Process

-The synchronization of the customer information can be handled in two different ways – manually via the Customer grid or automatically via a cron (background) job.
+The synchronization of the customer information can be handled in two different ways – manually via the Customer grid, during the customer frontend login or automatically via a cron (background) job.

 # ORDER CREATION